xarial/codestack/visual-basic/variables/declaration/index.md

 Set objEarly = new MySpecificType
 ~~~

+##### Benefits

+* Performance.
+Compiler can perform required optimization as the type of the object and its size is known at compile time
+* Maintainability.
+Code is cleaner and easier to maintain and read when specific type is declared
+* Dynamic help and IntelliSense (code completion) features are available for early bound objects

+#### Late Binding

 While late bound objects are usually initiated with [CreateObject](https://msdn.microsoft.com/en-us/vba/language-reference-vba/articles/createobject-function) or [GetObject](https://msdn.microsoft.com/en-us/vba/language-reference-vba/articles/getobject-function) functions

 ~~~ vb